 To completely reduce the risk of bacteria, it is recommended that eggs be cooked until both the yolk and white are firm and not runny.
 Fried eggs should be cooked on both sides and scrambled eggs should be cooked until firm all the way through.
 Eggs should be heated to 71ºC (160ºF) or above.
 Use a food thermometer to tell you when your dish is cooked to the right temperature.

 For raw or lightly cooked egg dishes, you can use pasteurized liquid eggs as a safer option.
 Pasteurization kills any harmful bacteria that might be found in raw eggs.
 You can find pasteurized eggs at your local grocery store either as whole eggs or just the egg whites.

 Refrigerate any leftovers right away and avoid saving any foods prepared with raw eggs.
 Prepared egg dishes can be stored up to 3-4 days.
 Hard-cooked (boiled) eggs can be stored up to 1 week.

 Adding eggs to your diet is convenient and easy!

 Try some of these easy and convenient ways to add eggs to your diet:

-Add chopped or sliced hard-cooked eggs to sandwiches, salads, casseroles, or pizza.
+Add chopped or sliced hard boiled eggs to sandwiches, salads, casseroles, or pizza.